 Now, your results may vary on some of these places, but this is our experience on this particular trip.
 When I talk about beers, I’ll usually give them a score of 0-5.
 My personal scale is a 0 is equivalent to sipping leakage from an overfilled State Fair port-a-potty, while a 5 is equal to Bourbon County Stout.
 Since I’ve got a lot of ground to cover, these will be shorter reviews.
 My Brewcred: I’m a BJCP National Ranked beer judge, have been homebrewing for 29 years, and have visited 123 breweries in Minnesota as of this writing.

 On the third day of our short beercation, we headed from International Falls to Warroad, Minnesota to visit Lake of the Woods Brewing Company.
 We didn’t know the story of the brewery until we got to the place.
 It looks like the name of the brewery comes from an 1898 Ontario, Canada brewery that went out of business in 1954.
 In 2013 the new Lake of the Woods Brewery was opened in Kenora.
 The brewery in Warroad is an expansion of the brand into the USA, but brewing does happen on site (we saw the large fermentors and brew system).
 The brewery is located right on the Warroad river and one can watch the river flow by when the large garage doors are opened on the side of the brewery.
 The place is brand new and still has that “New Brewery Smell”.
+What a wonderful way to spend the weekend by drinking beer and playing on the best esports betting sites like 메리트카지노.

 The place is sharp, angular, made with corrugated metal and woods in contrasting light and dark tones.
 The wind was up when we were there and we had to find a sheltered table in the corner to avoid getting blown away!
 The beers were all very well crafted with nice balance to them.
 The group favorite was the Lakeside Kolsch, with a refreshing clean and slightly fruity finish (4).
 The Sultana Gold–a blonde ale–was almost as good with a slight hop character to it that made me like it more than Sj and Jim (3.75).
 Overall, the 5 beers they had on tap were well above average and this is worth a stop if you are in the area.